AG-Lesanovsky/2024-zotero-to-html/README.md

 1. You have to be a member of the Zotero group [Center for Quantum Science](https://www.zotero.org/groups/5693788/cqs/library).
 2. Create a new entry and select the type of reference `journal article` or `preprint`.
+3. **Enter all entries in unicode, no LaTeX!, no MathML!**
-3. Fill in the details of the reference (title, authors, publication date, etc.).
+4. Fill in the details of the reference (title, authors, publication date, etc.).
-4. Add project tags such as `QUSP FOR5413` or `Quantera Project CoQuaDis` to categorize the reference.
+5. Add project tags such as `QUSP FOR5413` or `Quantera Project CoQuaDis` to categorize the reference.
-5. Save the reference.
+6. Save the reference.

 ## Copying Bibliography to TYPO3